What is LNG?

 The modern LNG industry has an enviable legacy of safe operations including over 105,000 safe LNG carrier voyages.
 Worldwide there are 20 LNG production and export terminals, 63 import terminals and nearly 300 LNG ships altogether handling approximately 170 million metric tons of LNG every year.
 These numbers are predicted to increase dramatically over the next decade due to the growing popularity of this clean fuel source.

 Currently, LNG imports account for a small fraction of the total U.S. consumption of natural gas.
 However, it represents an important part of future energy supply within the United States.
-With an abundance of gas reserves worldwide, LNG is one of the fastest growing segments in the energy industry with an expected 10 to 15% annual growth rate over the next decade.
+With an abundance of gas reserves worldwide, LNG is one of the fastest growing segments in the energy industry with an expected 10 to 15 percent annual growth rate over the next decade.

 LNG is Safe and Secure